 - Place the kettlebell on the floor, a couple of inches shorter than shoulder-width apart.

-- Repeat for the desired dumber of times.
+- Repeat for the desired number of times.

-The lighter the weight you use, the better you can perform.
+The lighter weight you use, the better you can perform.

 - Grab a pair of kettlebells with a neutral grip and get into a high plank position with your arms straight below your shoulders.